inAsees/books-library/README.md

 ## About The Project

-This project mimics the work of a Librarian , who keeps all the records of the people to whom the is book is being issued and the people who have returned the book.All the records are stored in a database(MongoDB).
+This project mimics the work of a Librarian , who keeps all the records of the people to whom the  book is being issued and the people who have returned the book.All the records are stored in a database(MongoDB).

 ### Built With